EdisonLabs/metrics/README.md

 ## Collecting metrics

-There are two ways to collect your metrics, programmatically and by command line.
+There are two ways to collect your metrics, programmatically and by command-line.

  #### Programmatically
  ```php